Rawan-Amr111/visual-studio-clone/README.md

 # visual-studio-clone
-Visual Studio Code Clone UI
-This is a pixel-perfect clone of the Visual Studio Code user interface, built with React, TypeScript, and Tailwind CSS.
-The project replicates the layout and visual structure of VS Code, including the sidebar, top bar, and welcome tab — providing a clean, interactive, and customizable front-end experience.
+This project is a functional front-end clone of the popular Visual Studio Code editor, built entirely using React, TypeScript, and Tailwind CSS.
+It aims to mimic the user interface and experience of VS Code as closely as possible, while demonstrating clean component structure, reusable layouts, and modern front-end best practices.

+🎯 Objectives:
+Practice building complex UI layouts with reusable React components.

+Apply responsive design principles using Tailwind CSS utility classes.

+Structure a professional-looking front-end project using TypeScript for type safety.

+Mimic real-world applications to improve front-end architecture and styling skills.

-Key Features:
+🧩 Features:

-Responsive and dynamic VS Code-style layout

-Modular React components (e.g., Sidebar, Tabs, File Explorer)

-SVG icons and assets stored in the public folder
+Sidebar navigation with expandable sections and icons.

+File explorer showing a mock folder structure similar to VS Code.

+Welcome tab layout replicating VS Code’s default launch screen.

+Dynamic icon loading using the public/icons folder and BASE_URL for proper asset handling.

+Modular components (like Button, IconImg, etc.) with TypeScript type annotations.

+Prepared for further enhancements like tabs switching, editor area, and theme toggles.

+🚀 Technologies Used:
+React – Component-based front-end framework.

+TypeScript – Adds strong typing to JavaScript.

-Tailwind CSS for consistent styling
+Tailwind CSS – Utility-first CSS framework.

+Vite – Fast dev server and build tool.

-Live Demo:
+🌐 Live Demo:
 🔗 https://rawan-amr111.github.io/visual-studio-clone/